There are so many exciting things to do in Broome and with this guide, you’ll be able to plan the perfect trip!

 HOW TO GET TO BROOME

 The town has its own airport – Broome International Airport (BIA) – located just 2 km from the town’s center, which is useful for tourists as well as for the local community, making traveling easy to and from Broome.

-It’s best to have a 4WD if you want to get to some of those off-the-beaten-track locations such as James Price Point, though a 2WD will be just fine if you plan to spend most of your time in and around the town as all the roads are tar-sealed.
+It’s best to have a 4WD if you want to get to some of those off-the-beaten-track locations such as James Price Point, though a 2WD will be fine if you spend most of your time in and around the town as all the roads are tar-sealed.

 BEST TOURS IN BROOME

 Looking for the best tours in Broome?